Blue Heelers: Ireland

-Debuted on RTÉ on 15 September 1995 and continued every Friday afternoon at 4:30 pm.
-In 1998, the show moved to Thursday's around 1.00am on RTE 2.
-In September 2001, season 5 debuted airing weekday mornings at 10:30 am on RTE 1.
-The 5 episode per week output meant the show quickly caught up with the Australian broadcast, and in 2004, RTÉ dropped back to single weekly episodes airing late night Thursday's, typically around 1 am.
-RTÉ began airing the final season on 30 May 2008 in a late night Saturday timeslot, and the final episode screened on 30 November 2008.
+Debuted on RTÉ on 15 September 1995, initially airing every Friday afternoon at 4:30pm.
+In 1998, the show moved to a late night slot on RTÉ2, typically airing around 1:00am on Thursdays.

+Season 5 premiered in September 2001, and was promoted to weekday mornings at 10:30am on RTÉ One.
+With five episodes airing per week, the Irish broadcast quickly caught up with the Australian schedule.
+As a result, in 2004, RTÉ reduced its output to a single weekly episode, which aired late on Thursday nights, usually around 1:00am.

+RTÉ began broadcasting the final season on 30 May 2008 in a late-night Saturday slot, with the series finale airing on 30 November 2008.

-RTÉ began re-airing Blue Heelers weekly from episode one, commencing on 24 June 2009, usually around 4 am Sunday mornings.
+On 24 June 2009, RTÉ began re-airing Blue Heelers from the beginning, typically in a very early Sunday morning slot around 4:00am.

 RTÉ screened all episodes in their original unedited state.
 The drama proved very popular in Ireland and rated very well.